This is the heap profiler originally developed at Google, to explore how C++ programs manage memory. This facility can be useful for

 There are several alternatives to actually turn on heap profiling for a given run of an executable:

-to dump the profile to.
+Define the environment variable HEAPPROFILE to the filename to dump the profile to.
 For instance, to profile

 /usr/local/bin/my_binary_compiled_with_tcmalloc

-% env HEAPPROFILE=/tmp/mybin.hprof /usr/local/bin/my_binary_compiled_with_tcmalloc
+:% env HEAPPROFILE=/tmp/mybin.hprof /usr/local/bin/my_binary_compiled_with_tcmalloc

 In your code, bracket the code you want profiled in calls to